 Morocco has almost everything.
 You can experience all seasons and geographic conditions in one country.
 I love strolling along Medina, the old and historic city in Marrakech and Fez, and experience the culture and arts on its street.
 Another unforgotten experience was riding camel and camping in Sahara desert and strolling around the photogenic blue city of Chefchaouen, exploring the kasbah at Ait Ben Haddou and driving along Atlas mountain range that covers almost all parts of Morocco.

-Seeing The Moorich or Morrocan architecture detailing including the arabesque, Mashrabiyyah, dome and minaret, and Islamic geometry as well as calligraphy is one of the best experiences.
+Moorich or Morrocan architecture detailing including the arabesque, Mashrabiyyah, dome and minaret, and Islamic geometry as well as calligraphy is one of the best experiences.
 While Norway, is famous for its beautiful fjords.
 These deep-sea inlets are easily accessible, surrounded by incredible views and natural wonders.

 My heart was also caught by it richness in geography.
 I’m a lover of driving through mountains.
 The explorable mountains with beautiful scenery and dramatic views, suit the outdoor and adventurous souls.
 We have unlimited opportunities for using their outdoor surroundings.
 You can have a picnic or campout, sleep under the stars, explore the natures by foot or ski, or even pick some beautiful flowers.
 The picturesque fishing towns are also beautiful and wonderful to visit.

 It’s home to the Mesmerizing Nothern lights or Aurora Borealis.
 You can see the fantastic natural lightshow at night with your naked eyes almost every night during winter and late autumn.
 Gazing up above as the vibrant colors light up the surrounding skies is one of a kind.
 It’s particularly great to view them from Lofoten islands, Troms or Hammerfest!